2026 FMU Juried Art Exhibit Prospectus

 SUBMISSIONS:

-If you are unsure about how to prepare your image file for submission Mrs. Mixon has created a tutorial, here.
+If you are unsure about how to prepare your image file for submission Professor Mixon has created a tutorial, here.

 If you need tips for photographing your artwork click, here.